UniHD-CEG/gpugraph500/README.md

 # Other
 ## Profiling and Tracing
 This BFS application allows the code to be instrumented in Zones using Score-P with very low overhead.
 This requires Score-P and Scalasca to be installed in the system.
-The results may be analyzed either visually (using CUBE) or through console using `scorep-score`
+The results may be analyzed either visually (using CUBE) or through console using `scorep-score`.

-These tools may be installed locally (No privileged user is needed) using the scorep_install.sh aforementioned.
+These tools may be installed locally (no priviledged user is needed) using the scorep_install.sh aforementioned.

 The names of the instrumentable Zones are listed below.
 Other Zones may be added if needed.